Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in College Station are strategically located to support the robust academic and research ecosystem of Texas A&M University and the RELLIS Campus.
-This proximity is ideal for high-performance computing, big data analytics, and institutional research workloads.
+Proximity To Key Business Districts Data centers in College Station are strategically located to support the high-performance computing needs of Texas A&M University, a major Tier 1 research institution.
+This proximity is ideal for academic research, engineering, and technology companies within the Brazos Valley.

-Tax Advantage For Data Centers: Texas provides a significant financial incentive through a state sales and use tax exemption on equipment, software, and power purchased for qualified data center projects.
-This program directly reduces the capital and operational expenses of deploying and running IT infrastructure.
+Tax Advantage For Data Centers Texas offers a significant tax incentive program for qualifying data center projects.
+This includes a state sales and use tax exemption on electricity and equipment purchased for the facility, substantially lowering both initial capital investment and ongoing operational costs.

 Natural Disaster Risk

-College Station has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 43.46 out of 100, as of September 2025.
-Its inland location protects it from direct coastal flooding and the most severe hurricane impacts that affect cities like Houston.
+College Station has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 43.46 as of September 2025.
+Its inland location protects it from the direct impact of coastal storms and flooding that affect other Texas markets.

-The primary environmental risks for data center operations in this area include:
+The primary environmental risks for data center operations in this area include drought, heat waves, hail, and the secondary effects of hurricanes, such as intense rainfall and high winds.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business